andreacappelletti97/mapreduce_hw2/README.md

 ```

 # AWS YouTube Video
+In order to run the mapreduce job on Amazon AWS I have used
+the account of my startup Nuklex (www.nuklex.com) as agreed with Professor Mark.

+The reason is that I have 5.000$ dollar credit to use that I got for being selected at Y Combinator.

 In this video we consider a large input log file.

 The size is around 1GB of data.

+Amazon EMR deploy:

 # Run the mapreduce
 The section below explains how to run the mapreduce jobs present into this project.